exercism/python/concepts/string-formatting/about.md

 ```

 There are a few limitations to be aware of.
-`f-string` expressions cannot be empty, they cannot contain comments, and for Python versions earlier than Python 3.7, they cannot not contain `await` or `async for` clauses:
+`f-string` expressions cannot be empty, they cannot contain comments, and for Python versions earlier than Python 3.7, they cannot contain `await` or `async for` clauses:

 ```python
 >>> print(f"An empty expression will error: {}")